 Create a profile using your ONYEN login.
 Some personal data will automatically populate from ConnectCarolina.
 As you browse programs, click the Save button to bookmark favorite programs and return to them later.
-(Non-UNC student?
-Create your own login credentials.)
+Newly admitted first year and transfer students can create a profile beginning on July 1 of the year they are admitted.
+If you are a non-unc student, or an incoming international exchange student, please create your own login credentials.

 Use this website to learn all about study abroad and your program.
-Use the Find a Program tool to search for available programs based on preferred term, language of instruction, GPA minimum, etc. Follow the links to the programs’ homepages to find even more details.
-Educate yourself on the academics, housing, costs, host country culture – all you can find about your potential program!
+Use the Find a Program menu to search for available programs based on preferred term, language of instruction, GPA minimum, etc. Follow the links to the programs’ homepages to find even more details.
+Educate yourself on the academics, housing, costs, host country culture, all you can find about your potential program!

 First-year or new transfer student?
 UNC’s Center for Global Initiatives sponsors funding for first-time passports.
 Learn more about the Passport to Go! program.